 - There is an extra charge for using an ATM that does not belong to your bank (up to $3).

 - You can go online or use the telephone to pay bills, get your current account balance, hear or see your last five or 10 transactions, and transfer money between accounts.

 - You need your bank card and to choose a different password for telephone banking and internet banking.

 Interac Direct Payment

-You can pay for your purchases using your plastic bank card in stores.
-You withdraw funds from your account and transfer them directly to the retailer using your bank card and password.
+You can pay for your purchases using your bank card in stores.
+You can withdraw funds from your account and transfer them directly to the retailer using your bank card and password.